BertaCastillo-hub/lab1-git-race/REPORT.md

 - **IntegrationTest.kt**: updated end-to-end checks for the new server and JSON behaviour.

 ## Technical decisions

-[Choices you own: API shape, tests, data, what you rejected.]

 - Keep the same API endpoints but adding the necessary parameters for the new functionality.
 - The hours considered are: